 Can taking phentermine make it harder for me to get pregnant?

-Studies on women have not been done to see if taking phentermine could make it harder for you to get pregnant.
+Studies have not been done to see if taking phentermine could make it harder for a woman to get pregnant.

 Does taking phentermine increase the chance of having a baby with a birth defect?

+In every pregnancy, there is a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 There is little information on phentermine exposures during early pregnancy.
-There is some information that looks at women who used phentermine in combination with Fen-Phen during the first trimester of pregnancy.
-This information does not report an increase in the chance of having a baby with a birth defect.
+Information on women who used phentermine in combination with fenfluramine during the first trimester of pregnancy does not report an increase in the chance of having a baby with a birth defect.

-It is possible for phentermine to pass into breast milk, so a baby could be exposed while nursing.
 Phentermine use while breastfeeding has not been studied.
 We do not know how much phentermine gets into breast milk, or what effects it can have on a baby who is breastfed.
-Because phentermine stimulates the brain, it might cause side effects in the baby such as tremors, agitation or decreased feeding.
-Talk with your healthcare provider if you are taking this medication.
-Be sure to talk with your healthcare provider about all of your breastfeeding questions.
+Based on what is known about the medication in adults, possible side effects in the baby might tremors, agitation or decreased feeding.
+Talk with your healthcare provider if you are taking this medication and about all of your breastfeeding questions.

 - Aronne LJ.
 1998.
 Obesity.
 Womens Health Issues 82(1):161- 181.